Can sudden death in young people be prevented?

 There's debate in the medical community about screening young athletes to attempt to identify those at high risk of sudden death.

-Some countries such as Italy screen young people with the use of an electrocardiogram (ECG or EKG), which records the electrical signals present in the heart.
-However, this type of screening sometimes leads to false-positive results — indications that an abnormality or disease is present when in fact it is not — which can cause unnecessary worry and additional tests.
+Some countries such as Italy screen young people with an electrocardiogram (ECG or EKG), which records the electrical signals in the heart.
+However, this type of screening is expensive and can produce false-positive results — indications that an abnormality or disease is present when it isn't — which can cause unnecessary worry and additional tests.

-If you're at risk of sudden cardiac death, talk to your doctor about your physical activity level.
+If you're at risk of sudden cardiac death, talk to your doctor about physical activity.
 Whether you can participate in exercise or sports depends on your condition.

-For some disorders, such as hypertrophic cardiomyopathy, it's often recommended that you avoid most competitive sports, but this doesn't mean that you will need to avoid exercise altogether.
-Talk to your doctor about what sort of activities and behaviors you should avoid.
+For some disorders, such as hypertrophic cardiomyopathy, it's often recommended that you avoid most competitive sports and that if you have an ICD, you should avoid impact sports.
+But this doesn't mean you need to avoid exercise.
+Talk to your doctor about restrictions on your activity.